krembilneuroinformatics/xnat-matlab-tool/README.md

 *xnat_username* and *xnat_password* should be replaced with your xnat username and password respectively.

 Note: You must login before you can perform any of the following tasks.
 XNAT automatically logs you out after 15 mins of idle time.
-If this happens to you simply log in again before performing your actions.
+If this happens to you, simply login again before performing your actions.
 TODO: create a keep-alive background process

 ## Querying XNAT